devbisme/skidl/docs/usage.rst

 Parts are great and all, but not very useful if they aren't connected to anything.
 The connections between parts are called *nets* (think of them as wires) and every net has one or more part *pins* on it.
-|skidl| makes it easy to create nets and connect pins to them.
+SKiDL makes it easy to create nets and connect pins to them.
 To demonstrate, let's build the voltage divider circuit shown in the introduction.